marcel1hruska/fluid_simulation/README.md

-# Fluid simulation using Shallow Water Equation
+# Fluid simulation

 WIP!

-Simulation of water surface using basic Shallow Water Equations solver.
-The implementation computes advections and updates unknowns in each step.
+Simulation of water surface using virtual pipeline model.
+The implementation recomputes water outflows in each frame.
 User can add water by holding right mouse button above water surface.
 The simulations are started by pressing space.

 Current results: https://youtu.be/1rcpnTfEVQ0